davidsaltacc/shadowclient/info.md

 * translatable setting names & a better translation system
 * better packet logger
 * compressed config file (unnecessary? yes. do I do it anyway? yes)
+* shadowclient settings are now in a setting screen
+* loading screen background color is configurable now

 ### fixes:
 * fixed a lot of ui related bugs